-House Intel Committee releases declassified whistleblower complaint
+Whistleblower complaint says White House tried to "lock down" Ukraine call records

 In the complaint, the whistleblower wrote, "I have received information from multiple U.S. Government officials that the President of the United States is using the power of his office to solicit interference from a foreign country in the 2020 U.S. election.
 This interference includes, among other things, pressuring a foreign country to investigate one of the President's main domestic political rivals."

-As has been reported, that foreign country is Ukraine, and the political rival is former Vice President Joe Biden.

-The individual, who wasn't a direct witness to most of what's laid out in the complaint said that over "half a dozen U.S. officials" informed the whistleblower of these efforts.
+The individual, who wasn't a direct witness to most of what's laid out in the complaint said that over "half a dozen U.S. officials" had informed the whistleblower of these efforts.

-The whistleblower pointed to the president's July 25 call with Ukraine President Volodymyr Zellensky and to efforts by the White House to shut down access to the call afterward.
+The whistleblower pointed to the president's July 25 call with Ukraine President Volodymyr Zelensky and to efforts by the White House to shut down access to the call afterward.
 There were, according to the complainant, about a dozen White House officials listening to the call.

 "The officials I spoke with told me that participation in the call had not been restricted in advance because everyone expected it would be a 'routine' call with a foreign leader," the whistleblower wrote.
+Afterward, the whistleblower describes a sense from some in the White House that the president had crossed the line into abusing his office.
+Here's what the complaint says:

+The White House officials who told me this information were deeply disturbed by what had transpired in the phone call.
+They told me that there was already a 'discussion ongoing' with White House lawyers about how to treat the call because of the likelihood, in the officials' retelling, that they had witnessed the President abuse his office for personal gain.

 A summary of the call was released by the Justice Department Thursday.
 This is what the whistleblower wrote about the call: